 Blooming from late spring to summer, this lily produces one of the most enchanting flowers.
 The trumpet flower is deep burgundy with darker undertones and edges.

-This color amplifies the golden anthers which further adds character to the plant.
+This color on these types of lilies amplifies the golden anthers which further adds character to the plant.
 This particular colored variety comes in strain so other varieties may have more intense or toned down colors.

 Moonlight is reminiscent of the elegant luminescence of the moon.
 The big yellow flowers have defined midribs with flaring petal ends.
 The underside of the petals is tinged with light green.
 The sweet fragrance is hard to miss as one passes by a garden filled with these blooms, especially in mid-summer.